inmanta/inmanta-core/docs/administrators/operational_procedures.rst

 Upgrade procedure
 ++++++++++++++++++
-1. Click `Update and recompile`
+1. Click `Update project & recompile`

    * A new version will appear but it will not start to deploy

-2. Click dryrun on the new version
+2. Click `Perform dry run` on the new version

    * The dryrun report will open
    * Wait for the dryrun to finish